2017 Human Capital Leadership Forum

 Why You Should Attend!#ArgyleHR

-As the digital era continues to transform modern consumer expectations, HR executives are grappling with modern employee expectations how to enhance the employee-employer relationship.
-Join Argyle Executive Forum to explore these topics further at our 2017 Human Capital Leadership Forum in New York City.
+Argyle Executive Forum is bringing together leading HR executives for our annual 2017 Human Capital Leadership Forum in Los Angeles.
 Throughout a full day of thought leadership content and networking, we will focus on the most pressing issues that human capital executives are facing in 2017, with an agenda geared specifically towards CHROs, Chief People Officers, Chief Talent Officers, Chief Learning Officers and Chief Diversity Officers, as well as VPs and Directors of HR, talent, learning & development, change management, and HR analytics in a leadership role.
 Key topics that we will discuss include:

 - Designing the employee experience to foster efficiency, engagement, and empowerment